oobeDemo/theblueprint-mirror/docs/news/wip-guidance-2023-11-13.md

 ### Scenario 3:

-For all new configurations we recommend using the Alternative Products / Features listed below.
-More information on the configuration of these is the subject of future work in early 2024.
+For all new blueprint deployments, we recommend using the alternative products/features listed below.
+More information on how to configure these is planned to be published in early 2024.

 1. Conditional Access + session controls using Microsoft Defender for Cloud Apps
 2. Using Windows MAM (Only for unmanaged devices)